yatinag/blog/ideas.md

 Things weren't always like this.
 Generally, I pride myself of having good habits, but back then I felt drained in this uncertainity cycle for several weeks.
 I wasn't waking up early and working out inconsistently.
 Even personal goals of getting into a good MBA program and building side projects that could become potential companies weren't being worked on enough to become a reality.

 I was tried of feeling dissapointed and wanted to change something.
-I tried discussing my situation with friends and family but feedback wasn't specific enough to cause any behavioral changes.
+I tried discussing my situation with friends and family but feedback wasn't specific enough to trigger any behavioral changes.
 So, I looked to therapy.

 First, thank you insurance.
 I got 3 free sessions followed by 20% co-pay for remaining sessions (amouting to 22.50$ / session).
-Each session was an hour long.
+Each session was an hour long every other week.
 This felt reasonable to me, so I picked a therapist based on online reviews and scheduled a call with them.
-Let me pull back the curtains on exactly what happens during these sessions.
+Let me pull back the curtains and breakdown exactly what happens during these sessions.

-The first couple sessions were just to set context: share 24 years of my backgrounds, childhood experiences, signifincant milestones, failures, reasons to start the session, etc. The best way to describe a therapist is a 'professional mental trainer' who solely listens to you and provides measured ways to improve your thinking.
+- **Session 1 – Introduction**: The first session was to set context: share 24 years of my backgrounds, childhood experiences, significant milestones, failures, reasons to start the session, etc. Nothing revolutionary but the therapist seemed calm and understanding so I left feeling hopeful.
+- **Session 2 – Cutting distractions and vices**
+- **Session 3 – How to work towards goals**
+- **Session 4 – Tips to study for GMAT**
+- **Session 5 – Fitting in socially**
+- **Session 6 – Coping emotionally**
+- **Session 7 – Discussing good vibes**
+- **Session 8 – Closing remarks**

+In my opinion, the best way to describe a therapist is a 'professional mental trainer' – a specialist who reserves time to understand you and provide measured ways to improve your thinking and behaviors.
+Socially, sometimes getting a therapist is interpreted as indicating core flaws in your behavior or traumas.
+But it takes courage to admit to yourself that you need to improve mentally.
+It takes even more courage to act on it.
+I'm happy I signed up and would argue that everyone can use a bit of mental training.

 ---